1. Preparing for Law School

 3. What is the LSAT?

 The Law School Admission Test (LSAT) is a standardized test issued by the Law School Admissions Council (LSAC) to measure skills considered essential for success in law school.
-The LSAT is typically offered four times a year.
+The LSAT is typically offered four eight times a year.
 The LSAT consists of four 35-minute sections of multiple-choice questions, including reading comprehension, analytical reasoning, and logical reasoning, along with a writing exercise.
-LSAT will be offered online remotely proctored using software installed on the applicant's computer.
-There is also a written essay also remotely proctored which can be written up to 8 days prior to the multiple-choice sections.
+LSAT will be offered in two formats in 2023.
+Takers can choose to write the multiple choice portions using the online remotely proctored version in which proctoring software is installed on the applicant's computer.
+Alternately, in-person LSAT tests at specified test centres will also be available.
+Regardless of choice of test format for the multiple choice sections, there is also a written essay which is also remotely proctored and which can be written up to 8 days prior to the multiple-choice sections.
 Read more about the LSAT.

 Use the official LSAT training materials offed in collaboration with the Khan Academy and the LSAT Law Hub which allows you unlimited practice tests on the actual LSAT interface.
 Most of these resources are free.
 You may also use a training company like Kaplan, PowerScore which have a variety of practice products and offerings for a fee.